-EGA227 Structural Mechanics for Aerospace Engineers Credits: 10 Session: 2022/23 Sentember-January
+EGA227 Structural Mechanics for Aerospace Engineers

-110-requis ite Modules:

-Co-requisi te Modules:

-Lecturer(s)): Dr AD Shaw
+Co-requisite Modules: Lecturer(s): Dr AD Shaw

 Format: Approximate breakdown:

-Blended learning 30 hours
+Blended learning\ 30 hours

 Directed private study 40 hours

 Preparation for assessment 30 hours

-This consists of a mixture of online videos that may be viewed at any time, examples, and timetabled

-online sessions led by the lecturer.
+\This consists of a mixture of online videos that may be viewed at any time, examples, and timetabled online sessions led by the lecturer.

-Delivery M Platform fo may also ha Iethod: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning r live and self-directed on-campus activities each week.
-Students ave the opportunity to engage with online versions of sessions delivered on-campus
+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus

-2 hour lectu Assessment Module Ai ure plus 1 hour example classes/blended learning activity. t: 20% for open book continuous assessment Canvas tests, 80% from end of teaching block examination. ms: This module develops the structural concepts studied in EG166 'Engineering Mechanics' and EG120
+2 hour lecture plus 1 hour example classes/blended learning activity.

+Assessment: 20% for open book continuous assessment Canvas tests, 80% from end of teaching block examination.

-'Strength of and compate method.
-The indetermination f Materials', with an emphasis on aerospace structures.
-The concepts of residual stress, constitutive laws ibility are introduced, as are virtual work and energy theorems, which lead to the highly versatile unit load is enables students to obtain internal loads, reactions and deflections for complex and statically ate structures.
+Module Aims: This module develops the structural concepts studied in EG166 'Engineering Mechanics' and EG120 'Strength of Materials', with an emphasis on aerospace structures.
+The concepts of residual stress, constitutive laws and compatibility are introduced, as are virtual work and energy theorems, which lead to the highly versatile unit load method.
+This enables students to obtain internal loads, reactions and deflections for complex and statically indeterminate structures.

-Module Co intent:

-Determina ate and Indeterminate Structures - Load carrying actions, Definitions of:- External and internal
+• Determinate and Indeterminate Structures - Load carrying actions, Definitions of:- External and internal indeterminacy;

-indetermina acy;

-• Calculation function. ons for pin-jointed trusses and rigid jointed frames; Symmetry and anti-symmetry.
-Use of Heaviside
+• Calculations for pin-jointed trusses and rigid jointed frames; Symmetry and anti-symmetry.
+Use of Heaviside function.

-• Indetermine to composite nate 1d structures - sources of residual stress, concepts of compatibility and constitutive laws.
-Application tes.
+• Indeterminate 1d structures - sources of residual stress, concepts of compatibility and constitutive laws.
+Application to composites.

-• Analysis of Support & j Principle of of two dimensional statically determinate structures - Free body diagrams; Equations of equilibrium; joint symbols; Calculation of reactions, bending moment, shear force, axial force and torsion diagrams.
+• Analysis of two dimensional statically determinate structures - Free body diagrams; Equations of equilibrium; Support & joint symbols; Calculation of reactions, bending moment, shear force, axial force and torsion diagrams.
+Principle of superposition.

-• Virtual wo • Calculatio ork and the calculation of displacements - Definition of work, Principle of virtual work; Unit load theorem; on of displacements in trusses and rigid jointed frames.
+• Virtual work and the calculation of displacements - Definition of work, Principle of virtual work; Unit load theorem;

+• Calculation of displacements in trusses and rigid jointed frames.
 Castiaglano's theorems.

+• Analysis of loads in indeterminate trusses and frames.